jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The point to this story is this.
 History is songs we sing, words we write down, images we see on screens.
 We can't time travel.
 We can't go into Julius Caesar's or Cleopatra's minds and understand their motives.
 But, I can go into Charles' mind.
 And one of history's most evil Antagoinst Kings, was a moral man.

-Charles was victim.
+Charles was a victim.
 A regular person told he was king, and asked to throw away his Matrix for no good reason but the complaints of his subjects.
 In truth, he was so high up the heirarchy, the game of civilization meant nothing to him.
 Why would it?
 He never felt frontline pain—not in even the battles he caused.

 Later kings were even more distanced from the frontline inside their palaces, banquets and balls.
 Many more nobles faced the chopping block with the voice of God calling them martyrs.
 Antagonism is what antagonist do.